zkorum/.github/profile/README.md

 - reliable and trustless e-voting and polling system
 - each human has unique characteristics represented by the verifiable credentials they hold.
 They have a specific account (or "identifier") for each designated social groups, and by design it will be technically impossible to link the identifiers together.
 Ex: there could be a discussion group for parents in France, and another for Indians immigrants in France.
 One human could have a "parent in France" account and an "Indian with legal residency in France" account.
 This way, the human can speak as a parent in the restricted group of parents with legal residence in France without revealing he is an Indian immigrant, and vice-versa.
 That would allow for each parent voice to be heard independently of other unrelated aspects, that could otherwise trigger subconscious cognitive bias and result in discrimination.
 It would also allow for under-represented groups to speak up without endangering their personal interest.

+The exact features/design of the social network is yet to be determined.

+If we could simply make a copycat of twitter based on 1 account = 1 verified human and trustless polls/votes, that would be amazing.

 Besides its intrinsic use-case, _Privency.org_ will serve as a pilot customer for _Privency.tech_.

 ### What about transparency?